The Next Passport

 No official expedite option

 There is no paid expedite service for confirmation of Polish citizenship, and no priority queue based on nationality.
-Because every overseas case is decided by the single Masovian Voivode office in Warsaw, you cannot route around the backlog.
-The only way to reduce your total time is to submit a complete, well-organized package that minimizes the number of document requests — each avoided request can save months.
+Because most overseas cases are decided by the single Masovian Voivode office in Warsaw, you cannot route around its workload.
+The only way to reduce your total time is to submit a complete, well-organized package that minimizes the number of document requests — an open request stops the statutory clock, so each avoided request is time you get back.

 If the office exceeds its own (extended) deadline without acting, Polish administrative law does provide formal remedies for inaction.
 These are procedural steps best pursued with a licensed Polish attorney — they compel a decision, not a particular outcome.